openqasm/openqasm/contributing.md

 ## Versions

-:clock: Due to the fast-changing nature of the quantum computing environment the idea is provide a new version of the specification per year, over June.
+:watch: Due to the fast-changing nature of the quantum computing environment the idea is provide a new version of the specification per year, over June.
 The previous monthly meetings should include the next tasks:

 * April: All the accepted proposals (already merged to `develop`) are re-confirmed by the assistants.
 The dev team have this month to resolve possible conflicts here.
 * May: From here, the unique accepted commits will be editorial ones.